jaypunekar/jaypunekar.github.io/_posts/2024-09-04-creating-image-classification-model.md

 The `metrics` parameter in the training process indicates how well the model is performing, essentially showing the error rate.
 It’s important to note that metrics are different from "loss".
 While "loss" is used internally by the neural network to evaluate its performance, it’s not meant for human interpretation.
 On the other hand, metrics are designed to help us understand the model's performance in more relatable terms.

 You might wonder why we are using the `fine_tune` method instead of `fit`.
-The reason is that `fine_tune` adjusts a pretrained model (like ResNet18 in this case) to our specific task, while `fit` would train the model from scratch, ignoring the benefits of the pretrained model.
+The reason is that `fine_tune` adjusts a pre-trained model (like ResNet18 in this case) to our specific task, while `fit` would train the model from scratch, ignoring the benefits of the pre-trained model.
 Fastai does offer a `fit` method, but for transfer learning, `fine_tune` is the appropriate choice.

 To further evaluate the model’s performance and identify where it might be going wrong, we will create a Confusion Matrix.